sigmf/SigMF/sigmf-spec.md

 2. Must be able to ignore any `object` or `namespace` not specified by this document and still function normally.
 3. `Capture` segments referring to non-existent samples should be ignored.
+4. Must treat consecutive capture segments whose metadata is equivalent for purposes of that application (i.e., it may be different in values ignored by the application such as optional values or unknown extensions) as it would a single segment.

 ## Example